boku7/spawn/README.md

 ## New Features (08/01/2021)
 + Spawn process with Arbitrary Code Guard (ACG) to prevent EDR solutions from hooking the process.
-  + See (Adam Chester's "Protecting Your Malware" blog for full details)[https://blog.xpnsec.com/protecting-your-malware/].
+  + See [Adam Chester's "Protecting Your Malware" blog for full details](https://blog.xpnsec.com/protecting-your-malware/).
 This part of the BOF is derived from his work.
 + Inject & Execute shellcode.
 #### Popin' Calc from ACG Protected Process
 ![](/images/8update.png)